Amazon's Grand Search For 2nd Headquarters Ends With Split: NYC And D.C. Suburb

 Big year for Amazon

 As NPR has reported, 2018 has been a year of striking growth and significant milestones for Amazon.
 In September, the company's stock value briefly topped $1 trillion before returning to about $800 billion.
-And prior to that, CEO Jeff Bezos — whose fortune is tied to his Amazon stake — became the world's wealthiest man in recent history.
+And prior to that, Bezos — whose fortune is tied to his Amazon stake — became the world's wealthiest man in recent history.

 In October, the tech and retail giant became the largest company to commit to a $15 minimum wage, which is expected to affect some 250,000 Amazon workers, many of them in warehouses.
 Earlier in the year, Amazon faced widespread criticism when it disclosed that median pay at Amazon globally was $28,446, which is just above the U.S. poverty line for a family of four.